-James, a 29 year old clerk, had suffered from bulimia for 5 years when he came into therapy.
-He was gradually introduced to the concept of looking at his negative automatic thoughts, trying to find the thinking errors underlying them and subsequently to think of rational responses.
+Hannah, a 29 year old clerk, had suffered from bulimia for 5 years when she came into therapy.
+She was gradually introduced to the concept of looking at her negative automatic thoughts, trying to find the thinking errors underlying them and subsequently to think of rational responses.

-Although he could come up with some "rational responses", he felt that he couldn't imagine himself putting them into practice especially at work where he felt that if he responded when "put upon" that he may be disliked by others and even fired.
+Although she could come up with some "rational responses", she felt that she couldn't imagine herself putting them into practice especially at work where she felt that if she responded when "put upon" that she may be disliked by others and even fired.

-However, after practising some role playing at home, to increase his courage, he tried acting on the basis of his "rational responses" and was surprised to find that not only was he not fired, but that others respected him more for voicing his opinions.
+However, after practising some role playing at home, to increase her courage, she tried acting on the basis of her "rational responses" and was surprised to find that not only was she not fired, but that others respected her more for voicing her opinions.